frusal/frusal-example-npm-node/README.md

 </details>

-^ *This could be useful during development.
-Simply ^C to terminate this process if you no longer need it.*
+*This could be useful during development. ^C would terminate the process.*

 Add a copy of `index.js` file which you can download from [here](./index.js).

+## Running

-Let's try to run it:
+Now, let's try to run it with the following command:

 ```text
 $ node index.js